lugq1990/automl-engine/README.md

 How to create a machine learning and deep learning models with just a few lines of code by just provide data, then framework will get best trained models based on the data we have?
 We don't need to care about `Data Loading`, `Feature Engineering`, `Model Training`, `Model Selection`, `Model Evaluation` and `Model Sink`, even `RESTful` with best trained model.
 Now **Auto-ML** comes in to show power!

 This repository is based on **scikit-learn** and **TensorFlow** to create both machine learning models and nueral network models with **3** lines of code by just providing a training file, if there is a test file will be nicer to evaluate trained model without any bias, but if with just one file will also be fine.

-Noted: currently this repository is only support with `Classification` problem, will try to support with `Regression` sooner.
+Happy to accounce:
+Both **classification** and **regression** problems are supported now!

 ## Installation